Obbaron/black-shard/README.md

 ---

-## 🌍 The Paracosm
+## 🌍 What is this?

-**The Black Shard** is a high fantasy universe with a focus on linguistics and high concept political intrigue.
-I use it as a setting for roleplaying games but it exists outside of that.
-I would continue worldbuilding even if I could never play D&D again.
+**The Black Shard** is a paracosm — an original universe documented from its cosmology down to the argument two priests are having about a single day of the year.

-This repository is a canonical archive, but it is not a wiki of settled facts, rather it is a **collection of testimonies**: each entry about the world is written from an in-universe perspective.
-Thus primary sources contradict one another, and each chronicler has a voice/bias: composed from inside a faith, court, or grievance, each with its own silences.
+This repository is its canonical archive.
+But it is not a wiki of settled facts.
+It is a **collection of testimony**: the world is written the way a historian recovers a real civilization — through primary sources that contradict one another, each composed from inside some faith, court, or grievance, each with its own silences.

 No single document here is *the truth.* The truth is what survives being read against everything else.

-Nobody in-universe knows the world by the name "the Black Shard".
-To them, the world is the continent, **Weilan**.
+Currently the archive centers on the **Yavanna Empire** and the wider region of **Weilan** — its state faith, its deathless Emperor, its calendar, its heretics, and its many tongues.

 ---